BPAEngine/BPAEngine/docs/reference/REFERENCE.md

 #### Window.GetMaxHeight

-Returns the height in pixels of the bigger screen device.
+Returns the height in pixels of the bigest screen device.

 ###### Signature